jjcopeland32/integration-copilot/TESTING_GUIDE.md

 ### 2. **Projects** (`/projects`)

 **What to see:**
-- Project cards with per-project stats (specs/mocks/tests)
+- Project cards with live stats (specs/mocks/tests pulled from Prisma)
 - Glassmorphism cards with gradients and status badges

 **Interactive elements:**
 - Click **New Project** to open the modal (name, status, description)
-- Click a project card to view details, import specs inline, or delete the project
+- Open a project card to import specs inline, trigger the “Generate Mock & Tests” automation CTA, or delete the project
-- Hover to see animations
+- Hover to see animations / quick metrics snap-ins

 ---